 - You are a state employee with a protective or restraining order in force against you.

 - You were convicted of domestic violence, whether a misdemeanor or felony, and it has been less than five years since you completed your sentence whether the sentence ranged from community service to prison.

-Whether you have been charged with a misdemeanor or felony firearm charge, you need the services of an experienced gun charge defense attorney who will aggressively fight for your freedom and be sure that all of your constitutional rights are protected.
+Whether you have been charged with a misdemeanor or felony firearm charge, you need the services of an experienced Fort Worth criminal defense attorney who will aggressively fight for your freedom and be sure that all of your constitutional rights are protected.